kh0nsu/FromStutterFix/README.md

 ## Does it break anything?

 I don't know.
 I haven't noticed any problems.
 If you actually use Steam Input, it might stop working.
 Replugging a controller still works for me.

+The achievement-disabling freeze fix will prevent you from getting any achievements, but you probably have them all by now anyway.

 ## This fixed my unplayable stutters that happened every 10 seconds!